 The trail will quickly come to a junction where the loop portion begins.
 Head to the right to see the waterfall and overlook first.

 Soon after the trail split you will hear the splashing of a small but scenic waterfall off to the right.
-This waterfall appears to flow fairly consistently due to the large drainage area.
+This waterfall appears to flow fairly consistently during rainy seasons. (often dry in summer).
 It makes a nice spot for the kids to do a little exploring either at the start or end of your hike.

 Just past the waterfall the trail crosses a wooden bridge.
 Soon you will see the spur trail heading downhill and catch a peek of Buder Lake off to your left.
 This side trail is worth the time for the view of the trees reflecting in the water.
 We did not do the whole loop around the lake, but that will add another half mile to your total hike.